Home Networking Basics - diagram

 Wireless Connection

 Wireless networking is perfect when you want to connect devices in locations where it would be difficult or expensive to run Ethernet cables.
-However wire is always preferable to wireless when possible.
-Speed of the connection, the amount of data that can be transferred, and the security of the connection are all superior with a wired connection.
+However, wire is always preferable to wireless when possible.
+Speed of the connection, data transfer sizes and connection security are all superior with a wired connection.

 Considerations

-Many IP enabled devices are explicitly designed for easy integration with a wireless network these days.
-However, the quality and effectiveness of your wireless network depends on a number of factors.
-There are many types and quality levels of wireless networking adapters, wireless-to-Ethernet bridges, routers, and gateways.
-Compatible home networking equipment is a must to ensure it all works as it should.
+These days, many IP-enabled devices are explicitly designed for easy integration with a wireless network.
+This can be seen in smart home automation using Control4.
+However, several factors determine the quality and effectiveness of your wireless network.
+Furthermore, there are many types and quality levels of wireless networking adapters, wireless-to-Ethernet bridges, routers, and gateways.
+To be sure, compatible home networking equipment is a must to ensure it all works as it should.
 The distance between your wireless-capable router or gateway and your components, the construction of your home, the presence of other wireless devices (like cordless phones), and other sources of interference (like microwave ovens) can also negatively affect the strength of a wireless signal.
 A weak signal can result in the following issues:

 • Difficulty finding and connecting to the internet.